sararepetto96/XAI-for-Healthcare/README.md

 # Evaluating the Robustness of Explainable AI in Medical Image Recognition Under Natural and Adversarial Data Corruption

-This code is the official PyTorch implementation of the **Evaluating the Robustness of Explainable AI in Medical Image Recognition Under Natural and Adversarial Data Corruption**.
+This repository contains the official PyTorch implementation for the paper:**Evaluating the Robustness of Explainable AI in Medical Image Recognition Under Natural and Adversarial Data Corruption**.

 ## Dependencies and Reproducibility